OneDrive/onedrive-api-docs/docs/rest-api/api/inferenceclassificationoverride_update.md

-# Update inferenceclassificationoverride
+# Update inferenceClassificationOverride

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Change the **classifyAs** field of an override as specified.
+Change the **classifyAs** field of a [Focused Inbox](../resources/manage_focused_inbox.md) override as specified.

 You cannot use PATCH to change any other fields in an [inferenceClassificationOverride](../resources/inferenceClassificationOverride.md) instance.